BBerabi/Road-Segmentation-From-Aerial-Images/README.md

 --train.py: trains the model and makes predictions. saves the submission

---pred_sub_only.py: for those who don't want to train but use da weights and rocknroll!!
+--pred_sub_only.py: for those who don't want to train but use the weights under the weights folder.
+This script also allows doing predicitons with multiple weights and average over.

 --mask_to_submission.py: contains helpers for submission

---metrics.py: contains f1 score calc
+--metrics.py: contains f1 score and other related calculations.